Troponin: Detection

+Lateral-flow tests ("rapid diagnostic kits") have been developed for cardiac troponin I. The more basic kinds are qualitative and detect cTnI > 0.5 ng/L. More advanced types allow a quantitative readout using colorimetry, electrochemical fluorescence, or a magnetic detector.

+cTnI/T as biomarkers

 Cardiac conditions

 Subtypes of troponin (cardiac I and T) are sensitive and specific indicators of heart muscle damage (myocardium).
 They are measured in the blood to differentiate between unstable angina and myocardial infarction (heart attack) in people with chest pain or acute coronary syndrome.
 A person who recently had a myocardial infarction has areas of damaged heart muscle and elevated cardiac troponin levels in the blood.
 This can also occur in people with coronary vasospasm, a type of myocardial infarction involving severe constriction of the cardiac blood vessels.
 After a myocardial infarction troponins may remain high for up to 2 weeks.

 Cardiac troponins are a marker of all heart muscle damage, not just myocardial infarction, which is the most severe form of heart disorder.
 However, diagnostic criteria for raised troponin indicating myocardial infarction is currently set by the WHO at a threshold of 2 μg/L or higher.
 Critical levels of other cardiac biomarkers are also relevant, such as creatine kinase.
-Other conditions that directly or indirectly lead to heart muscle damage and death can also increase troponin levels, such as kidney failure.
 Severe tachycardia (for example due to supraventricular tachycardia) in an individual with normal coronary arteries can also lead to increased troponins for example, it is presumed due to increased oxygen demand and inadequate supply to the heart muscle.

-Coronary artery stent placement can also cause immediate post-procedure elevated serum troponin levels.
+Coronary artery stent placement can also cause immediate post-procedure elevated serum cardiac troponin levels.
 This can be problematic in a clinical setting as troponin values and guidance protocols become subject to more thoughtful interpretation.
 Essentially, making it difficult for a clinician to use troponin elevation diagnostically in this patient group.
 After stenting and related PCI procedures, troponin levels do return to standard levels once the stent has 'settled' and is no longer causing localized cardiac muscle inflammation.

 In patients with non-severe asymptomatic aortic valve stenosis and no overt coronary artery disease, the increased troponin T (above 14 pg/mL) was found associated with an increased 5-year event rate of ischemic cardiac events (myocardial infarction, percutaneous coronary intervention, or coronary artery bypass surgery).

 Troponins are also increased in patients with heart failure, where they also predict mortality and ventricular rhythm abnormalities.
 They can rise in inflammatory conditions such as myocarditis and pericarditis with heart muscle involvement (which is then termed myopericarditis).
 Troponins can also indicate several forms of cardiomyopathy, such as dilated cardiomyopathy, hypertrophic cardiomyopathy or (left) ventricular hypertrophy, peripartum cardiomyopathy, Takotsubo cardiomyopathy, or infiltrative disorders such as cardiac amyloidosis.

 Heart injury with increased troponins also occurs in cardiac contusion, defibrillation and internal or external cardioversion.
 Troponins are commonly increased in several procedures such as cardiac surgery and heart transplantation, closure of atrial septal defects, percutaneous coronary intervention, or radiofrequency ablation.